What is DMT?

-- Because Ayahuasca contains an MAOI, it is important to discontinue all medications at least two weeks prior to using.
+- Because ayahuasca contains an MAOI, it is important to discontinue all medications for at least two weeks prior to using.

 - Crystallized DMT can be smoked or injected, bypassing the stomach and directly entering the brain.

-- Most people smoke DMT by vaporizing it in a glass pipe.
+- Most people smoke DMT by vaporizing it in a glass pipe or bong.
 It can also be mixed with parsley, mullein, or cannabis and smoked directly.

 What are the effects of DMT?

-- Effects from smoking DMT are felt instantly.
+- Effects from smoking DMT are felt within seconds.
 Peak effects last about 5-10 minutes, with mild to moderate residual effects lasting 30-45 minutes.